anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2024/index.md

 7. Range: Why Generalists Triumph in a Specialized World.
 David Epstein.
 8. The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever.
 Michael Bungay Stanier.
 9. The Engineering Executive's Primer.
 Will Larson.
+10. Playing to Win: How Strategy Really Works.
+A.G.
+Lafley, Roger L. Martin.
+11. Elon Musk.
+Walter Isaacson.
+12. Supercommunicators: How to Unlock the Secret Language of Connection.
+Charles Duhigg.